 #6 Violation of the Sixth Amendment Right to a Trial By an Impartial Jury

 The Sixth Amendment also provides the right to a trial by an impartial jury.
 Before your trial, your attorney will have the opportunity to conduct “voir dire” to attempt to prevent biased jurors from hearing your case.
 However, the opportunities afforded during voir dire are limited; and, if your attorney cannot protect you from facing a partial jury, then you may have grounds to fight your conviction.

 #7 Violation of the Sixth Amendment Right to a Speedy Trial

 Finally, the Sixth Amendment provides all criminal defendants with the right to a speedy and public trial.
 While there is no set definition of “speedy,” this constitutional protection has been interpreted as requiring defendants to be tried within a reasonable amount of time after being charged.
 If an unreasonable delay in your case unfairly prejudices you, then you may have grounds to seek a dismissal.

-This list is not exhaustive but highlights some of the key constitutional protections that apply in Arizona criminal cases.
-To learn more, schedule a free initial consultation with our criminal and DUI lawyers in Tempe and Phoenix, AZ at The Weingart Firm today.
+This list is not exhaustive but highlights some of the key constitutional protections in Arizona criminal cases.
+To learn more, schedule a free initial consultation with our criminal and DUI lawyers in Tempe and Phoenix, AZ, at The Weingart Firm today.

 Discuss Your Case with Phoenix Defense Lawyer and Former Arizona Criminal Court Judge Mark Weingart

 Mark Weingart is an experienced criminal defense attorney and former Arizona criminal court judge.
 If you face criminal charges in Phoenix or Tempe and would like to learn more about how the Constitution protects you, we encourage you to schedule a free initial consultation.
 To request an appointment with Mr. Weingart as soon as possible, call 480-405-7922 or contact us online now.